lord22shark/dekstop/README.md

 To run this thing you need:

 * GIT
-* NodeJS - use a version that support ES6
+* NodeJS - use a version that supports ES6

 ## SETUP